TGV: Mail services

 In addition to its standard services, mail delivery services were also operated by TGVs.

 For many years, a service termed SNCF TGV La Poste transported mail for the French mail service, La Poste.
 It used windowless but otherwise standard TGV rolling stock, painted in the yellow and blue livery of La Poste.
 However, the service ceased in June 2015.

 Mobile hospital service

-During the COVID-19 pandemic, several TGV trains were transformed into mobile hospitals, in order to transport critically ill patients from overwhelmed hospitals in the East of France to hospitals in the west.
+During the COVID-19 pandemic, several TGV trains were transformed into mobile hospitals, in order to transport critically ill patients from overwhelmed hospitals in the East of France to hospitals in the West.

-Every coach allows for up to 6 patients, allowing for the transport of several dozen patients, attended by a staff of 50 medical workers.
+Every coach allowed for up to 6 patients, allowing for the transport of several dozen patients, attended by a staff of 50 medical workers.
 Although the train moves at high speed, it accelerates and decelerates smoothly, allowing for medical procedures to be performed during transport.

 Rebranding

 Since July 2017, TGV services are gradually being rebranded as TGV inOui and Ouigo in preparation for the opening of the French HSR market to competition.